 - -3 Ingredient Keto Peanut Butter Cookies

-- First combine the dry ingredients: the coconut flour, cocoa powder, the baking powder and the sweetener.
+- In a bowl, combine the dry ingredients: coconut flour, cocoa powder, baking powder, and Erythritol.

 You can eat an entire keto peanut butter lava cake for only 6g NET carbs.